Martin-Rudolph/cuDebye/README.md

 # cuDebye Version 1.5
 A fast experimental cuda routine for the evaluation of powder diffraction patterns from atomistic models.

-### AT THE MOMENT THIS FILE AND THE BRANCH ARE UNDER CONSTRUCTION DO NOT USE THE PROGRAM UNTIL THIS LINE IS DELETED.

 This is an open source software, you can use and redistribute everything, **but you are encouraged to cite our publicaction:**
 - will be added soon